Our current workshop series

 We can also design Writing for Self-Discovery workshops for companies and organisations, for example to help teams who are working remotely during the pandemic maintain contact and bonds at a time where they are physically distanced.
+We are both experienced bereavement counsellors and can run workshops on the theme of grief if needed.
 Please get it touch if this might be of interest and we can design a series of workshops to suit your team.

 Workshops in development (watch this space...)